microsoft/bedrock/README.md

-# Omakase
+# bedrock

 The cloud native ecosystem is in a virtual cambrian explosion of platforms and projects that individually promise to greatly improve our lives as developers.
-At the same time, even as an experienced developer, it is difficult to start from stratch and stitch all of these projects together into a coherent whole without having to do a substantial amount of research and work.
+At the same time, even as an experienced developer in this space, it is difficult to start from stratch and stitch all of these projects together into a coherent whole without having to do a substantial amount of research and work.

-In Japanese, Omakase is a phrase that a diner uses with a chef means "I'll leave it up to your expertise" and is commonly used to entrust a chef to design a dining experience for you that best utilizes their culinary skills and minimizes the stress on you.

-In that vein, this project is our humble attempt to combine the collective wisdom of our cloud native community for building best practice cloud native Kubernetes clusters.
-It is based on the real world experience that we have of deploying cloud native applications at Microsoft and with our largest customers.
-We do not claim to have all the answers (and recognize that there many pieces missing) and would greatly appreciate your ideas and pull requests!
+This project is our humble attempt to combine the collective wisdom of our cloud native community for building best practice cloud native Kubernetes clusters.
+It is based on the real world experience that we have of deploying cloud native applications with our largest customers.

 ## What's in the box?

-Omakase is a set of Terraform based devops scripts for automated deployment of what we feel are the common elements of a production-ready cloud native Kubernetes cluster.
+Bedrock is a set of Terraform based devops scripts for automated deployment of the common elements of a production-ready cloud native Kubernetes cluster.
 It currently includes:

 Cluster Management